What is PAD?

 His leg has been hurting for longer than he might admit.
 The pain often interrupts his sleep.
 His only relief is hanging his foot off the edge of the bed.

-Raul doesn’t know it, but that pain in his leg might mean he has one of the worst forms of peripheral artery disease (PAD), called critical limb ischemia.
+Raul doesn’t know it, but that pain in his leg might mean he has one of the worst forms of peripheral Arteries are blood vessels that carry oxygen-rich blood to your heart and other parts of your body. disease (PAD), called critical limb ischemia.
 The disease narrows and hardens arteries in the legs and feet, limiting blood flow.
 Symptoms include aches, numbness and burning sensations.

-If left untreated, things can get rapidly worse, including the possibility that his disease could lead to having his leg amputated.9 Fortunately for Raul, there’s a simple, noninvasive test his doctor can do to show if there is a problem with blood flow to his legs called the ankle-brachial index (ABI).
+If left untreated, things can get rapidly worse, including the possibility that his disease could lead to having his leg To have had all or part of a limb (leg, foot or toe) surgically removed..9 Fortunately for Raul, there’s a simple, Noninvasive procedures don’t require a cut or incision through the skin.
+Standard eye exams or X-rays are examples of noninvasive procedures. test his doctor can do to show if there is a problem with blood flow to his legs called the This is the ratio of the systolic blood pressure (SBP) measured at the ankle to that measured in the arm artery.
+It is sometimes also called the ankle-arm index.
+(ABI).

 This test is excellent at showing doctors the severity of PAD.23 The test compares the blood pressure in your ankle to that in your arm.
 It’s a way for a doctor to determine if Raul’s arteries are blocked.
 The doctor can then develop a treatment plan to alleviate his pain and minimize the risk that his condition will worsen.